 However, in other cases, it can be a complete disaster, with your computer turning into a very expensive brick which which no amount of antivirus can protect.

 In this list, we will highlight some of the worst and notorious computer viruses that have caused a lot of damage in real life.
 And since people usually equate general malware like worms and trojan horses as viruses, we’re including them as well.
 These malware have caused tremendous harm, amounting to billions of dollars and disrupting critical real life infrastructure.

 Here are the 10 most famous and malicious computer viruses.

 Recommended Reading: 10 Signs Your PC Has Been Compromised

-The ILOVEYOU virus is considered one of the most virulent computer virus ever created and it’s not hard to see why.
-The virus managed to wreck havoc on computer systems all over the world, causing damages totaling in at an estimate of $10 billion.
-10% of the world’s Internet-connected computers were believed to have been infected.
+ILOVEYOU is considered one of the most virulent computer virus ever created.
+It managed to wreck havoc on computer systems all over the world with around $10 billion worth of damages.
+10% of the world’s computers were believed to have been infected.
 It was so bad that governments and large corporations took their mailing system offline to prevent infection.

 2. Code Red

 Code Red first surfaced on 2001 and was discovered by two eEye Digital Security employees.
 It was named Code Red because the the pair were drinking Code Red Mountain Dew at the time of discovery.